ayrs0106/AlainBookStore/AlainBookStore/README.txt

 Created Repository and IRepository folders together with IRepository and Repository Interfaces Updated with Repository file from blackboard
 Problem with UnitOfWork due to privacy scope
+Resumed at 2022-11-14
+Public interface of IUnitOfWork public class UnitOfWork: IUnitOfWork to connect both